-(2) This amount is calculated based on the Common Share closing price on the last trading day of 2023 (\$90.33).
+(2) This amount is calculated based on the Common Share closing price on the last trading day of 2024 (\$133.32).

-(2) Awards for 2021, for which the performance period was from January 1, 2021, to December 31, 2023, were paid on February 29, 2024, except for the award of Mr. Stickney which was paid on March 7, 2024.
+(2) Awards for 2022, for which the performance period was from January 1, 2022, to December 31, 2024, were paid on February 27, 2025, except for the award of Mr. Stickney payable on March 6 2025.

 - (3) The Named Executive Officer can elect to receive all or part of his annual bonus in DSUs.
-DSUs are redeemable for cash only upon termination of employment, retirement or death of the Named Executive Officer - (4) The value vested of the PSUs for Mr. Stickney was converted to Canadian dollars using the exchange rate at the time of payment (US\$290.210 at a rate of 1, 3474). - (5) Mr. Stickney's annual bonus was paid in U.S. dollars and converted to Canadian dollars using the exchange rate at the time of payment.
-(2023: US\$420,886 at a rate of 1.3474).
+DSUs are redeemable for cash only upon termination of employment, retirement or death of the Named Executive Officer. - (4) The value vested of the PSUs for Mr. Stickney was converted to Canadian dollars using the exchange rate on March 6, 2025, being the date at which the amount is payable (US\$1,427,687 at a rate of 1.4309). - (5) Mr. Stickney's annual bonus was paid in US dollars and converted to Canadian dollars using the exchange rate at the time of payment (2024: US\$538,440 at a rate of 1.4309).

-Payment of 2021 PSU Awards
+Payment of 2022 PSU Awards

-The executive compensation program of iA Financial Corporation includes a competitive mix of equity-based incentives to help drive strong business performance and create long-term shareholder value.
-Amongst the incentives offered, the program includes a Mid-Term Incentive Plan which provides performance share units (PSUs) to Named Executive Officers
+At iA Financial Group, our executive compensation program features a strategic blend of equity-based incentives to drive company performance and enhance long-term shareholder value.
+A key component of this program is the Mid-Term Incentive Plan, which includes the allocation of performance share units (PSUs) to our Named Executive Officers.